QAMO: Quality-aware Multi-centroid One-class Learning For Speech Deepfake Detection: RESULTS AND ANALYSIS

 \subsection{Results of the proposed method}

-Table \ref{tab:diff_arch} presents the performance of QAMO compared with baseline and recent models across four benchmark test sets.
-When integrated with XLSR-Nes2NetX, QAMO significantly lowers the EER from 3.36\% of OC-Softmax to 2.29\% on 21LA and from 2.29\% to 1.61\% on 21DF, although OC-Softmax remains slightly better on ITW and FoR.
-The improvements are clearer with XLSR-Conformer-TCM, where QAMO achieves the best results on 21DF (1.54\%), ITW (5.09\%), and FoR (3.41\%), outperforming both the weighted cross-entropy (WCE) loss, the single-centroid OC-Softmax, and the prior quality-aware model XLSR-Conformer-NACL.
+Table \ref{tab:diff_arch} presents the performance of QAMO compared to baseline and recent models on four benchmarks.
+When integrated with XLSR-Nes2NetX, QAMO significantly reduces the EER from 3.36\% of OC-Softmax to 2.29\% in 21LA and from 2.29\% to 1.60\% in 21DF, although OC-Softmax remains slightly better in ITW and FoR.
+The improvements are clearer with XLSR-Conformer-TCM, where QAMO achieves the best results on 21DF (1.63\%), ITW (5.21\%), and FoR (3.45\%), outperforming both the weighted cross-entropy (WCE) loss, the single-centroid OC-Softmax, and the prior quality-aware model XLSR-Conformer-NACL.
 These results demonstrate that explicitly modeling multiple speech quality levels within one-class learning enhances robustness and yields more balanced detection performance across diverse evaluation conditions.